 SBA microloans must be used for the following specified purposes:

 An SBA microloan cannot be used to pay off existing debts or to purchase real estate.

-Kiva (see our review) is a nonprofit microlender that offers loans with 0% interest and no collateral.
+Kiva is a nonprofit microlender that offers loans with 0% interest and no collateral.
 Pretty sweet, huh?
-Kiva offers a maximum possible borrowing amount of $10K, so their loans are decidedly micro, Plus, the application process is long and arduous.
+Kiva offers a maximum possible borrowing amount of $10,000, so their loans are decidedly micro, Plus, the application process is long and arduous.
 On the other hand, 0% interest and no collateral!

-Accion (see our review) is another private nonprofit microlender.
+Accion is another private nonprofit microlender.
 Unlike Kiva, their loans do come with interest (8% – 22%) and can involve collateral requirements.
-However, Accion loans can be as much as $50K.
+However, Accion loans can be as much as $50,000.

 Not only does Accion offer microloans, but they also provide financial education, holding workshops and events around the country geared towards getting emerging small businesses on their feet.
 They also enjoy a reputation for transparency and excellent customer service.

 To qualify for an SBA 7(a) loan, you must demonstrate that the SBA wasn’t the first place you went looking for money.
-Perhaps the biggest buzzkill here is that your business must also have already generated over a million dollars in income.
-Clearly, this isn’t a funding route to pursue before you actually launch your start-up.
-But for young businesses with demonstrable potential, the 7(a) program may be worth considering.
+For young businesses with demonstrable potential, the 7(a) program may be worth considering.